raphaelm/python-fints/README.md

 # https://mt940.readthedocs.io/en/latest/mt940.html#mt940.models.Transaction
 # for documentation.
 Most information is contained in a dict accessible via their
 # ``data`` property

+# for retrieving the holdings of an account:
+holdings = f.get_holdings()
+# holdings contains a list of namedtuple values containing ISIN, name,
+# market_value, pieces, total_value and valuation_date as parsed from
+# the MT535 message.
 ```

 Credits and License